wrzchwc/wrzchwc/README.md

 # Hi friend, good to see you here 👋
-My name is Jakub (my friends call me Kuba 😃).
-I am a computer engineering student from Wrocław, with an open mind for learning new things.
+My name is Jakub (my friends call me Kuba 😃)
+I am a computer engineering student from Wrocław.
+My maxim is *Stop looking for obstacles, start looking for possibilities* 🙌

 ## Currently on my agenda
 💻 Effective algorithms project
 ⚛️ Social media app based on React

+## Repositories
 Underneath in the `Pinned` section you can find my most interesting repositories.
 <!--
 **wrzchwc/wrzchwc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.